0atman/noboilerplate/scripts/38-autism.md

 	- so we often get frustrated when we see other people not following them

 societal defaults don't come very naturally to us because they don't often come with matching data:

 ---

+# Show your working

+notes:

+autistic people, like mathematicians, want to see how you got to the answer, not just the answer.

+---